pingcap/tidb/docs/design/2018-10-24-view-support.md

 In general you can use any of the SELECT clauses, such as GROUP BY, in a select statement containing a view.

 ## Proposal
-This proposal is aimed to implement basic VIEW feature, which contains "CREATE OR REPLACE VIEW", "SELECT FROM VIEW", "DROP VIEW" and "SHOW TABLE STATUS".
+This proposal is prepared to implement basic VIEW feature, which contains "CREATE OR REPLACE VIEW", "SELECT FROM VIEW", "DROP VIEW" and "SHOW TABLE STATUS".
 All other unimplemented feature will list as compatibility and discuss later. and we mainly introduce new struct named `ViewInfo` to store view's metadata.

 ## Rationale